mrchriscarpenter/next-starter/README.md

 ## Ultracite CLI

+Ultracite is a zero-config Biome preset that provides a robust linting and formatting experience for your team and your AI integrations.

 Ultracite comes with a convenient CLI (invoked as `ultracite` when installed).
 Here are common ways to use it.

 ### Linting